Pixboost/website-hugo-theme/site/content/blog/optimising-images-for-high-dpi-displays/index.md

 If you would like to discover the shortfalls in your web project’s image optimization and the extent to which they diminish overall website speed, you can use Google PageSpeed insights and zoom in on PageDetox.

+## Credits

+The method and API design is base on [the article written by the web performance god - Jake Archibald](https://jakearchibald.com/2021/serving-sharp-images-to-high-density-screens/).

 ## Examples

 These are the examples with code snippets we used through the article.
-Every image shows the source it loaded underneath, so you can change a device in Developer Tools and see how source of the image changes.
+Every image shows the source it loaded under it, so you can change a device in the Chrome Developer Tools emulator and see how source of the image changes when you update it.

 {{< rawhtml >}}
 <script type="text/javascript">